 As said earlier, striking a proper balance between liquidity and profitability is a difficult task.
 Profitability will be affected when all the bills are to be settled in advance.
-Similarly, liquidity will be affected if the funds are invested in the short term or long term securities.
-That is the funds are inadequate to pay-off its creditors.
+Similarly, liquidity will be affected if the funds are invested in short-term or long-term securities.
+That is the funds are inadequate to pay off its creditors.
 Lack of liquidity in extreme situations can lead to the firm’s insolvency.

 Further, where the company is desirous of mobilizing funds from outside sources, it is required to pay interest at a fixed period.
 Hence liquidity is reduced.
 A successful finance manager has to ensure the acceleration of cash receipts (cash inflows into the business) and the deceleration of cash (cash outflows) from the firm.
 Thus forecasting cash flows and managing cash flows are some of the important functions of a finance manager that will lead to liquidity.
 The finance manager is required to enhance his professionalism and intelligence to ensure that return is optimized.

 Relationship of Financial Decisions